Note: MFC2000 controllers lack a joystick.

 Beginning with firmware version 8.0, a set of configuration flags are read upon startup which determines the axis profiles for standard build firmware.
 These flags determine whether linear or rotary encoders are to be used, and the type of motor / lead screw combination used for the various axes.
 The configuration flags may be changed using the “CCA X” commands or by switching the encoder DIP switches.
 When a configuration flag is changed for an axis, new default parameter settings are used for that axis.
 On most controllers the “CCA X?” commands will show the existing configuration and show the other configurations available in the firmware.

 Users often request special features for their systems.
 Often there are special firmware modules that are included to provide custom functionality.
-The BUILD X [BU X] command lists the firmware basic build flavor and all of the special firmware modules that are included in the controller.
+The BUILD X (BU X) command lists the firmware's basic build information and all of the special firmware modules that are included in the controller.
 The following list describes some of these modules that may be present in your controller.

 |LL COMMANDS †||Low Level Command set is included|